 - Right click on the Remote Access Policies container and select the New Remote Access Policy option.
 This will open the New Remote Access Policy Wizard.
+Step 2 of 2:

 - Click Next to bypass the wizard's Welcome screen.

 - Verify that the Typical Policy for a Common Scenario option is selected and then enter 'VPN Access' as the policy name and click Next.